IgrecL/japanese/README.md

 # Japanese Learning Resources
 The best free tools and resources that I personally use to learn Japanese.<br>
-[Click here](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Ranking.md) to see a list of the specific works I read/watched, ranked by how hard they are to understand.
+* [Here](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Ranking.md) is a list of the specific works I read/watched/played, ranked by how hard they are to understand
+* [Here](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md) is a list of Japanese YouTube channels I recommend

 ## Table of contents